CEMeNT-PSAAP/MCDC/docs/source/install.rst

 GPU Operability (MC/DC+Harmonize)
 ---------------------------------

-MC/DC supports most of it's Numba enabled features for GPU compilation and execution.
+MC/DC supports most of its Numba enabled features for GPU compilation and execution.
-When targeting GPUs MC/DC uses the `Harmonize <https://github.com/CEMeNT-PSAAP/harmonize>`_ library as it's GPU runtime (the thing that actually executes MC/DC functions).
+When targeting GPUs, MC/DC uses the `Harmonize <https://github.com/CEMeNT-PSAAP/harmonize>`_ library as its GPU runtime, a.k.a. the thing that actually executes MC/DC functions.
-How this works gets a little involved but breifly Harmonize acts as the GPU runtime for MC/DC and has two major scheduling schemes incluing a novel and an event scheduler.
-The event scheduler is similar to thoes implmented in OpenMC and Shift.
+How Harmonize works gets a little involved, but in short, Harmonize acts as MC/DC's GPU runtime by using two major scheduling schemes: an event schedular similar to those implemented in OpenMC and Shift, plus a novel scheduler.
-For more information on Harmonize and how we compile MC/DC with it see a `TOMACs article descibring the async scheduler <https://doi.org/10.1145/3626957>`_ or our publications in American Nuclear Society: Math and Comp Meeting in 2025.
+For more information on Harmonize and how we compile MC/DC with it, see this `TOMACs article describing the async scheduler <https://doi.org/10.1145/3626957>`_ or our publications in American Nuclear Society: Math and Comp Meeting in 2025.

-Please file `Github issues promptly <https://github.com/CEMeNT-PSAAP/MCDC/issues>`_ when encountering configuration problems espically when on supported super copmuters (LLNL's `Tioga <https://hpc.llnl.gov/hardware/compute-platforms/tioga>`_, `El Capitan <https://hpc.llnl.gov/documentation/user-guides/using-el-capitan-systems>`_, and `Lassen <https://hpc.llnl.gov/hardware/compute-platforms/lassen>`_)
+If you encounter problems with configuration, please file `Github issues promptly <https://github.com/CEMeNT-PSAAP/MCDC/issues>`_ , especially when on supported super computers (LLNL's `Tioga <https://hpc.llnl.gov/hardware/compute-platforms/tioga>`_, `El Capitan <https://hpc.llnl.gov/documentation/user-guides/using-el-capitan-systems>`_, and `Lassen <https://hpc.llnl.gov/hardware/compute-platforms/lassen>`_).

 Nvidia GPUs
 ^^^^^^^^^^^

 To compile and execute MC/DC on Nvidia GPUs first ensure you have the `Harmonize prerecs <https://github.com/CEMeNT-PSAAP/harmonize/blob/main/install.sh>`_ (CUDA=11.8, Numba>=0.58.0) and a working MC/DC version >=0.10.0.
 Then,

-#. clone the harmonize repo ``https://github.com/CEMeNT-PSAAP/harmonize.git``
+#.
+Clone the harmonize repo: ``git clone https://github.com/CEMeNT-PSAAP/harmonize.git``
-#. install into proper Python env with ``pip install -e .``
+#.
+Install into the proper Python env: ``pip install -e .``

 Operability should now be enabled.

 AMD GPUs
 ^^^^^^^^

-The prerequisites for AMD operability are slightly more complex.
-Require a patch to Numba to allow for AMD target triple LLVM-IR.
+The prerequisites for AMD operability are slightly more complex and require a patch to Numba to allow for AMD target triple LLVM-IR.
 It is recommended that this is done within a Python venv virtual environment.

 To compile and execute MC/DC on AMD GPUs first ensure you have the `Harmonize prerecs <https://github.com/CEMeNT-PSAAP/harmonize/blob/main/install.sh>`_ (ROCm=6.0.0, Numba>=0.58.0) and a working MC/DC version >=0.11.0.
 Then,